intel-iot-devkit/parking-lot-counter-cpp/README.md

 The program creates three threads for concurrency:

 - main thread that performs the video i/o
-- worker thread that processes video frames using the deep neural networks
+- worker thread that processes video frames using DNNs
 - worker thread that publishes any MQTT messages

 ## Setting the build environment